AFLplusplus/AFLplusplus/README.md

   llvm up to version 9, QEMU 3.1, more speed and crashfixes for QEMU, better *BSD and Android support and much, much more.

-  Additionally the following patches have been integrated:
+  Additionally the following features and patches have been integrated:

   * AFLfast's power schedules by Marcel Böhme: [https://github.com/mboehme/aflfast](https://github.com/mboehme/aflfast)